nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L2 - Actuators in Boot.md

 In this lesson, we'll focus on a core feature of Spring Boot - actuators.

-The relevant module you need to import when you're starting with this lesson is: [m4-actuators-in-boot-start](https://github.com/eugenp/learn-spring/tree/module4/m4-actuators-in-boot-start)
+The relevant module for this lesson is: [actuators-in-boot-end](https://github.com/nbicocchi/spring-boot-course/tree/module4/actuators-in-boot-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m4-actuators-in-boot-end](https://github.com/eugenp/learn-spring/tree/module4/m4-actuators-in-boot-end)

 ## Actuators